 When your container arrives, finding the right place for it is just as important as unloading it.
 PODS has a Special Services Team that will help customers with getting items where they want them in a timely fashion.
-This team helps with a door-to-door experience, according to Chihani, and they receive special training to ensure all items arrive when and where the customer wants.
+This team helps with a door-to-door experience on the island of Oahu, according to Chihani, and they receive special training to ensure all items arrive when and where the customer wants.

 “We want to know how to help a customer,” Chihani said.
 “When we see an 808 number, we answer the phone with an ‘Aloha,’ because we want to welcome the customer from Hawaii.
 We equip our associates to help our customers feel important.
 We want the service to be wonderful.”